chrismdp/cardpirates/rules/index.md

 You may only change direction once during your turn, you cannot sail into the same square twice in the same turn and you cannot finish on the square you started on.

-**In subsequent turns, in order to sail from any sea square, place the chosen crew card face up on the square your ship is on before moving.**
+In subsequent turns, in order to sail from any sea or island square, place the chosen crew card face up on the square your ship is on before moving.

 ## "Heave to!"